dginovker/2009scape.github.io/README.md

   - Note: One of the dependencies requires `python2`
 - Run: `gulp`

-## Updating the live site (2009scape.org)

-The live site is based on [open2009scape](https://github.com/open2009scape/2009scape.github.io)'s repo fork and automatically updates.
-Developers in the Discord channel have access to this account, ping them to pull the latest version.

 **Don't forget to change your url before you deploy your site!**

 ## Color and Particle Customization